zoomed in mold spores

 Weird Skin Sensations

 The nerve issues in Mold Toxicity can extend to weird skin sensations.

 People sometimes report that they feel like bugs are crawling on them.

-Some people have skin burning – without an actual burn.
+Other people have skin burning – without an actual burn.

 I used to have this bug crawling sensation.
 It would drive me crazy.
-For years, I kept a flashlight by my bed at night to make sure I didn’t have bedbugs on me. *shudder*
+For years, I kept a flashlight by my bed at night to make sure I didn’t have bedbugs on me. *Shudder*

 The nervous system is very involved in sensitivities.
-In fact, with Mast Cells at every nerve ending, the nerves constantly talk to the Mast Cells.
-And vice-versa.
+In fact, with mast cells at every nerve ending, the nerves constantly talk to the mast cells.
+And vice versa.

-When this Nerve-Mast Cell communication gets messed up, sensitivities to all kinds of things can develop.
+When this nerve-mast cell communication gets messed up, sensitivities to all kinds of things can develop.

 Some people can become very sensitive to light and sound.
 Some people have more trouble with supplements, medications, or foods.